Temzasse/react-modal-sheet/README.md

 ### `Sheet.Content`

-Sheet content makes sure that content which doesn't fit inside the sheet becomes scrollable.
-It also prevents unnecessary body scrolling on iOS.
+Sheet content acts as a drag target and makes sure that content which doesn't fit inside the sheet becomes scrollable.

-> 🖥 Rendered element: `div`.
+> 🖥 Rendered element: `motion.div`.

 ### `Sheet.Header`

-Sheet header is the only draggable part of the sheet.
-On native apps bottom sheets usually support dragging from any part of the sheet but achieving this on the Web is very difficult or plain impossible when the content also needs to be scrollable.
+Sheet header acts as a drag target and has a dragging direction indicator.
 Rendering any children inside `Sheet.Header` replaces the default header.

 > 🖥 Rendered element: `motion.div`.